We value your privacy

 MiTAC Product Environmental Management and Regulations

-To produce eco-friendly products, all parts, components, and materials comply with the international regulations, such as EU directives including RoHS recast, WEEE recast, REACH, POPs, Section 6(h) of TSCA and China VOC and Measures for the Control of Pollution from Electronic Information Products.
-We also request the supply chain to strictly comply with the MiTAC Product Environmental Management Specifications (GP-1-00001).
-Through green supply chain management and hazardous substance management, MiTAC is able to provide products with low toxicity and low pollution, in turn minimizing hazards to the environment and people's health.
+To achieve the goal of producing environmentally friendly products, MiTAC ensures that all components and materials selected comply with international regulations, such as the EU RoHS Recast, WEEE Recast, REACH, POPs, Section 6(h) of TSCA, China VOC directives, and China’s Administrative Measures for the Control of Pollution from Electronic Information Products.
+The supply chain is strictly required to comply with MiTAC’s environmental management specifications (GP-1-00001).
+Through green supply chain management and hazardous substances management, MiTAC provides products with low toxicity and low pollution, reducing harm to the environment and human health.

 HR structure worldwide (by gender)